Lvbalaji/Graphite_Project/README.md

-# Explainable AI for Graph-Based Fileless Malware Detection
+# Explainable AI for Graph-Based Fileless Malware Detection: Interpreting Graphite N-gram Decisions

-**Interpreting Graphite N-gram Decisions**
-MSc Cybersecurity thesis, Munster Technological University, Cork (R00277695)
+MSc Cybersecurity thesis, Munster Technological University, Cork

-This repository accompanies the thesis and contains the runnable code, saved model artefacts, and results for all four research questions.
-It extends the Graphite framework (Wakodikar et al., SecureComm 2024) by adding a classifier comparison, an XAI faithfulness evaluation, a live SOC detection pipeline, and latency profiling.
+This repository holds the code, trained models and results for my MSc thesis.
+It builds on the Graphite framework (Wakodikar et al., SecureComm 2024) and adds four things to it: a comparison of four classifiers, a check of how faithful the SHAP and LIME explanations really are, a live SOC detection pipeline, and latency measurements for that pipeline.

-The central finding is a feature-representation ceiling: nine samples are misclassified by every one of the four architecturally distinct classifiers, which locates the limit in the N-gram embedding layer rather than in any single model.
+The main finding is what I have called a feature-representation ceiling.
+Nine samples are misclassified by all four classifiers, even though those classifiers are built in very different ways.
+When models that different all fail on the same samples, the fault is not in any one model, it is in the N-gram embedding they all rely on.

 ## Architecture